Gissio/radpro/docs/users.md

 ## Tube fault alarm

-When no pulses are generated within a five-minute interval, Rad Pro produces a fault alarm.
-This can occur due to a malfunctioning of the high-voltage generator or the Geiger-Müller tube.
-Rad Pro also produces a fault alarm when the Geiger tube becomes saturated due to high levels of radiation.
+Rad Pro triggers a fault alarm if no pulses are detected within a five-minute interval.
+This may occur due to a malfunctioning high-voltage generator, or a defective Geiger-Müller tube.

+Rad Pro also triggers a fault alarm if the Geiger-Müller tube becomes saturated due to high radiation levels, or shorted due to a malfunction.

 ## Random generator